JGNN

 , respectivel holding

 the graph's adjacency matrix and node features.
-These are internally set as constant symbols that
+These are set as constant symbols and can be used in expressions;

 config